Reel

-A reel is an object around which a length of another material (usually long and flexible) is wound for storage (usually hose are wound around a reel).
-Generally a reel has a cylindrical core (known as a spool) with flanges around the ends (known as the rims) to retain the material wound around the core.
-In most cases the core is hollow in order to pass an axle and allow the reel to rotate like a wheel, and crank or handles may exist for manually turning the reel, while others are operated by (typically electric) motors.
+A reel is a tool used to store elongated and flexible objects (e.g. yarns/cords, ribbons, cables, hoses, etc.) by wrapping the material around a cylindrical core known as a spool.
+Many reels also have flanges (known as the rims) around the ends of the spool to help retain the wrapped material and prevent unwanted slippage off the ends.
+In most cases, the reel spool is hollow in order to pass an axle and allow it to spin like a wheel, a winding process known as reeling, which can be done by manually turning the reel with handles or cranks, or by machine-powered rotating via (typically electric) motors.

 Construction

 The size of the core is dependent on several factors.
 A smaller core will obviously allow more material to be stored in a given space.
 However, there is a limit to how tightly the stored material can be wound without damaging it and this limits how small the core can be.

 Other issues affecting the core size include: